Our Community

 From the Office of Dean Charles Davis

-Grady College of Journalism and Mass Communication, one of the nation’s leading schools of its kind, views faculty, staff, and student diversity and inclusion to be core values of our work and learning environments.
+Grady College of Journalism and Mass Communication, one of the nation’s leading schools of its kind, views faculty, staff and student diversity of thought and inclusion of all to be core to our work and learning environments.
 Diversity creates opportunities for intellectual stimulation, tough conversations, learning, growth and innovation that subsequently enable our students to become effective leaders and well-rounded citizens.
 The College counts among its alumni Charlayne Hunter-Gault (ABJ ’63), the first Black woman to attend the University of Georgia.
 We know our history and we know that at Grady College, diversity, intersectionality and inclusion make us stronger.

 Being a state institution we aim to serve the population of all corners of our state.
 We look forward to your partnership to create opportunities and to build an inclusive culture for our College and, as a result, for our professions and industries.

-The Grady College Inclusive Excellence Committee, made up of faculty, staff and students, guides the college in its diversity initiatives through programming and long-term planning.
-A diversity director helps implement the diversity committee’s initiatives while focusing on recruiting a diverse student body.
+The Grady College Inclusive Excellence Committee, made up of faculty, staff and students, guides the college in its inclusion initiatives through programming and long-term planning.

 Giving Voice to the Voiceless